brucellino/hashiatho.me/_posts/2022-07-14-packer-images.md

 "Starting an instance" means actually booting off a microSD card with a machine the size of a credit card.
 There are no racks or robots here!

+The key point is that the image should have the bare minimum knowledge in order to join the Consul cluster without the operator having to do anything.

 ## A Hashi image is a happy image

 The raspberry pi imager is really a great piece of software.